PhD Conference in Global health, 8 - 10 June 2022

 About the conference

-The annual PhD conference of NRSGH is organized exclusively by PhD students, for PhD students.
-This is the perfect arena to meet other students doing research in global health topics, to dicuss relevant topic and broaden your network in a friendly atmosphere.
-The program will include lectures by invited speakers, group work, discussions, and social activities.
-There is no conference fee, and NRSGH will cover travel expenses and full-board accommodation at the venue of all NRSGH members.
+The annual PhD conference is NRSGHs main national event.
+This is the perfect arena to meet and listen to other students doing research in global health topics, to discuss relevant topic and broaden your network in a friendly atmosphere, this year on Oscarsborg (one hour drive outside Oslo) The program will include lectures by invited speakers, group work, discussions, social activities, and sightseeing.
+Accommodation and all meals are included.
+There is no conference fee.

 Some confirmed speakers: